-- In a container or baking sheet, place pork chops in a single layer.
-Then evenly sprinkle salt on both sides of the pork chops.
-Cover with plastic and keep in the refrigerator for 24 hours (or overnight at least).
+- In a container or baking sheet, place the pork chops in a single layer.
+Then, evenly sprinkle the salt on both sides of the pork chops.
+Cover with plastic and keep in the refrigerator for 24 hours or at least overnight.

 - Put the pork chops on a baking sheet lined with parchment paper.
-Evenly sprinkle the pepper on both sides of the pork chops.
+Sprinkle 1 tsp black pepper evenly on both sides of the pork.

 - Insert the probe in the center of the thickest pork chop.
-Bake at 200 ºF (93 ºC) until the internal temperature of the pork is 135ºF (57 ºC).
+Bake at 200ºF (93ºC) and remove the pork when the internal temperature registers 135ºF (57ºC).
 We take them out before the pork is completely done cooking because we still need to sear them in the cast iron pan.
-Do not cook the pork chops all the way through (the final temperature, 145 ºF/63 ºC) in the oven because they will be overcooked and dry after further searing.
-This is very important.
+Very Important: DO NOT cook the pork chops all the way through in the oven to the final temperature of 145ºF/63ºC because they will be dry and overcooked after searing.

 To Make the Sauce

-- In a small saucepan, heat the unsalted butter on medium heat and add the minced garlic.
+- Meanwhile, make the honey garlic sauce.
+In a small saucepan, heat 1 Tbsp unsalted butter on medium heat and add 6 cloves garlic (minced).

-- Add 2 Tbsp mirin, 2 Tbsp sake, 1 Tbsp soy sauce, and 2 Tbsp rice vinegar.
+- Add 2 Tbsp mirin, 2 Tbsp sake, 1 Tbsp soy sauce, and 2 Tbsp rice vinegar (unseasoned).

-- Add 4 Tbsp honey and whisk all together.
-Cook on medium heat (medium-low for a professional stove) until alcohol is evaporated (no more smell) and sauce thickened, roughly about 10 minutes.
-We do not want to thicken the sauce later on while pork chops are in the skillet (pork will be overcooked); therefore, try your best to thicken at this time.
+- Add 4 Tbsp honey and whisk it all together.
+Cook on medium heat (or medium-low heat on a professional stove) until the alcohol evaporates and the sauce thickens, about 10 minutes.
+Try your best to thicken the sauce now, because doing so later in the skillet with the pork chops will overcook the meat.

-- When the internal temperature of the pork reaches 135ºF (57 ºC), it’s done cooking.
+- When the internal temperature of the pork reaches 135ºF (57ºC), it’s done cooking.
 It took roughly 45 minutes to finish cooking with the convection oven.
-It might take an hour if you use a regular conventional oven or longer if your pork is thicker.
-Detach the probe from the oven and also remove it from the pork.
+It might take 1 hour if you use a conventional oven or longer if your pork is thicker.
+Detach the probe from the oven and remove it from the pork.

-- Heat the cast-iron skillet on medium-high heat (or the medium on a professional stove).
-Add the oil when the skillet is hot.
-Once the oil starts to smoke, place the pork chops and sear for 1 minute.
-Do not move the pork chop during this time.
+- Heat the cast iron skillet on medium-high heat (or medium heat on a professional stove).
+Add 1 Tbsp neutral oil when the skillet is hot.
+Once the oil starts to smoke, place the pork chops in the skillet and sear for 1 minute.
+Do not move the pork chops during this time.

-- Flip the pork chop when the bottom side is nicely brown and sear for 1 more minute.
-Press down the pork chops to give them a good contact on the skillet for proper searing.
+- Flip the pork chops when the bottom side is nicely brown and sear the other side for 1 minute.
+Press down on the pork chops to give them good contact with the skillet for proper searing.

-- When the other side is also golden brown, pour the sauce and spoon the sauce over the pork chops a few times.
+- When the other side is also golden brown, pour the sauce into the pan and spoon the sauce over the pork chops a few times.
 Remove from the heat.
-By now, the internal temperature should have reached 145 ⁰F (63 ºC).
+By now, the pork‘s internal temperature should be 145ºF (63ºC).

-- Serve the pork chop with the sauce on a plate (and I put fresh thyme on the pork chop).
-You can accompany roasted vegetables and steamed rice on the side.
+- Serve the pork chops with the sauce on a plate.
+Garnish the pork chops with fresh thyme (optional).
+You can accompany this dish with roasted vegetables and steamed rice on the side.
 Enjoy!

 - Put the pork chops in an airtight container/bag and store them in the freezer for up to a month.
-To reheat, put the frozen pork chops in the preheated oven at 350 ºF (150 ºC).
+To reheat, put the frozen pork chops in an oven preheated to 350ºF (150ºC).